DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 Medaka for second round assembly polishing
 QUAST for assembly Quality assessment

-# Modules to load on the CHPC
+# Dependencies

-The following modules need to be loaded before running the pipeline:
+The following modules need to be loaded on the CHPC before running the pipeline:
 * module purge
 * module load chpc/BIOMODULES
 * module load dorado